existentialPanda/CS-546/readme.md

 # Welcome to CS-546!

-Here you will find the lecture slides as well as the lecture code for each lecture.
+Here you will find the lecture code for each lecture.

-## Current Semester: Spring 2020 A/B/WS Sections

 ### Slack

 We use Slack for course communication.
 You will find the invitation link on Canvas in the course modules.